plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Software setup/readme.md

 ### Conclusion
 Having the right software and tools in place is crucial for successful industrial panel design.
 Follow the installation and configuration steps to ensure a productive working environment.
-### Troubleshooting
-- If you encounter issues during installation, refer to the software's official documentation or support forums.